lunogram/platform/docs/docs/providers/notification.md

 5. Hit save in the top right corner.

 ### Create Token Authentication File
-Parcelvoy only supports using a .p8 Token-basen authentication file to enable Apple Push Notification sending.
+Lunogram only supports using a .p8 Token-basen authentication file to enable Apple Push Notification sending.
 This is the recommended approach by Apple, will let you send notifications to both production and development apps and does not expire.
 1. Follow the instructions that Apple provides in their [Establishing a Token-Based Connection to APNs](https://developer.apple.com/documentation/usernotifications/setting_up_a_remote_notification_server/establishing_a_token-based_connection_to_apns) article.
 2. Download the .p8 file you are provided.

-### Setup Parcelvoy
+### Setup Lunogram
 1. Select the `APN & Firebase` integration or pick an existing integration.
 2. Open the key you downloaded in a text editor and copy it into the `Key` field.
 3. You can find the `Key ID` in the keys section of your Apple [developer account](https://developer.apple.com/account/).
 Make sure to use the key for the same p8 key you downloaded.
 Copy that in.